Kalyan-zitiu/Rabbitmq-link-test-tools/README.md

 ## Running the container

-The provided `Dockerfile` builds an image that runs `rabbitprobe probe start` by default.
-To run other commands, override the container command, e.g.:
+The provided `Dockerfile` builds an image that keeps the container running with `sleep infinity` by default.
+Exec into the container to run `rabbitprobe` manually or override the command when starting the container, e.g.:

 ```
 docker run myimage rabbitprobe send --ex data.ex --rk test --size 1024 --count 100